santiagotoscanini/dotfiles/README.md

 - [x] Make it XDG Compatible.
 - [x] Make an `install.py` script to link config files.
 - [x] Sign commits using SSH instead of GPG when macOS's SSH support signing arbitrary data.
+- [x] Make a script for macOS Configurations.
-- [ ] Make it available to Windows and Linux.
+- [ ] Make it available to Linux.
-- [ ] Make a script for OS Configurations.
+- [ ] Make it available to Windows.
 - [ ] Add asdf files to dotfiles.